 Once you're happy with your graph:

-If your patch group includes shader patches, make sure:
+If your patch group includes shaders, make sure:

 If you want to, you can also add an output port for Position.
 This will provide the output position.

-Any groups of patches you've added to a project will be saved in the patch library:
+Any groups of patches you've added to a project will be saved in the patch library, under Saved Patches:

 Either import or drag .arpatch files directly into the Assets panel, like you would any other asset.